 Grammar is not covered in these books.
 My Father’s World expects that you will use WSFT along with the Language Lessons for Today book for the same grade level.
 Of course, you can always substitute another resource for covering grammar and other basic language arts skills.
 As in Writing Strands, there is one page in each student book that briefly describes the process for recording and studying spelling words.

 Since the content is drawn from Writing Strands, both series share the same casual and easy to understand tone that makes them more inviting than most textbooks.
 The content is often presented with unique twists, making it interesting enough to motivate reluctant writers.
 Unit 14 in Level C provides an excellent example.
 Students first write a descriptive piece about a house, describing the house as a new house without directly relating that fact.
-Then they write about that same house, but this time the house needs to be described as an old, abandoned house without stating that directly.
+Then they write about that same house, but this time the house needs to be described as an old, abandoned house, again without stating that directly.

 Writing Skills for Today does a great job of maintaining the engaging style of the original Writing Strands series while drawing on the great job Master Books did reorganizing and presenting the original books in a much easier to use format.